cubehouse/themeparks/README.md

         dateFormat: "YYYY-MM-DD"
     });

-# Advanced Use (Disney World / California APIs only)
+# Advanced Use (Disney World / California / Paris APIs only)

 If you want to access these API calls, you must specify "WDWRequests: true" in the options when creating your DisneyAPI object (this is new in v2.0.0 onwards).